Notre Dame vs Georgia Prediction — AI Finds CAN'T MISS CFB Lines & Props (Jan 02)

 Notre Dame vs. Georgia Prop Picks (AI)

-Remi is pouring through loads of stats on each team.
+AI algorithm Remi is pouring through mountains of stats on each player.
 In fact, anytime the Fighting Irish and Bulldogs play there’s always several intriguing angles to key in on.
-Not to mention games played at Caesars Superdome in Jan rarely follow normal, predictable patterns.
+Not to mention games played at Caesars Superdome in Jan seemingly never follow normal, predictable patterns.

 Remi's searched hard and is crunching tons of data, but hasn't found a good Prop Bet yet for this game.